Is Rhodium Magnetic? And Can Rhodium Be Magnetized Under Certain Circumstances or Not?

 • Rhodium-plated rose gold jewelry.
 Rose gold isn’t magnetic because rose gold is an alloy of yellow gold and copper.
 Neither of these metals are magnetic and yellow gold is diamagnetic, meaning it repels magnets.

 • Rhodium-plated silver jewelry.
-Silver isn’t magnetic so rhodium-plated silver jewelry will not magnetize under any circumstances.
+Silver isn’t magnetic so rhodium-plated silver jewelry won’t magnetize under any circumstances.

 • Rhodium-plated platinum jewelry.
 Platinum isn’t magnetic.
 It’s paramagnetic meaning it’s only weakly attracted to a magnetic field and doesn’t retain any magnetism after being exposed to a magnet.
 Both rhodium and platinum are paramagnetic which means you can expect some limited magnetism from your rhodium-plated platinum jewelry.

 • Rhodium-plated palladium jewelry.
 Palladium isn’t magnetic.
 Palladium is paramagnetic which means it’s only weakly attracted to a magnetic field and doesn’t retain any magnetism after being exposed to a magnet.
-Since both rhodium and platinum are paramagnetic this means you should expect some limited magnetism from your rhodium-plated platinum jewelry.
+Both rhodium and platinum are paramagnetic and this means you should expect some limited magnetism from your rhodium-plated palladium jewelry.

 Rhodium-plated ring example